West Virginia Wesleyan has a long tradition of attracting international students.

 WHAT ARE THE ADMISSION REQUIREMENTS?

 All international students must complete an online application.
 In addition, official high school or secondary school transcripts in English and official test scores must be mailed separately.
 If English is not the primary language, the TOEFL is required.
-If English is the primary language the Scholastic Aptitude Test (SAT) is required.
+If English is the primary language the Scholastic Aptitude Test (SAT) or ACT is required.
 The Office of Admissions makes admission decisions on a rolling basis.